Here’s Why Bipolar Screening Tests May Be Helpful For You

 Typically, the most effective method of screening for bipolar disorder is a psychological evaluation that is performed by a specialist.
 This type of psychological evaluation can be conducted similarly to an interview.
 As recommended by the National Library of Medicine, the SCID assessment can be a routine part of the bipolar screening process.

 During a psychological screening test, you can expect to be asked a number of questions related to possible symptoms of bipolar disorder.
 They may also ask you about previous diagnoses, recent stress levels, and current self-help strategies.
-Your assessor or clinician may ask you to reply honestly, and to the best of your ability.
-After you have answered all of the specialist’s questions, they might provide you with feedback or next steps.
+Your assessor or clinician may ask you to reply honestly and to the best of your ability.
+After you have answered all of the specialist’s questions, they might provide you with feedback or suggestions for the next steps.

 The Mood Disorder Questionnaire and other self-report tools

-The Mood Disorder Questionnaire (MD) is a brief evaluation tools that assesses the severity of potential bipolar disorder symptoms.
-The MDQ asks a series of yes/no questions, such as, “Has there ever been a period of time when you were not your usual self, and you were so irritable that you shouted at people or started fights or arguments?”
+The Mood Disorder Questionnaire (MDQ) is a brief evaluation tool that assesses the severity of potential bipolar disorder symptoms.
+The Mood Disorder Questionnaire asks a series of yes-or-no questions, such as, “Has there ever been a period of time when you were not your usual self, and you were so irritable that you shouted at people or started fights or arguments?”
 Mental Health America offers an online bipolar test that is based on the Mood Disorder Questionnaire, as well as a number of free resources for those seeking help and emotional support.

 iStock